Desert Shaggy Mane (Podaxis pistillaris)

 Morphological Characteristics

 Podaxis pistillaris, commonly known as the desert shaggy mane or the stemmed puffball, is a unique mushroom species easily recognizable by its distinct appearance.
 It features a tall, columnar fruiting body that resembles a small brown cigar or old-style microphone.
 When young, the mushroom is elongated and white, maturing into a brown or black spore-filled capsule at the apex.
 Unlike most puffballs that lack a stem, Podaxis pistillaris exhibits a central, woody stem that elevates the cap above the ground.
 This mushroom's dramatic transition from a soft immature stage to a woody hollow structure filled with dark spores makes it one of the most visually intriguing fungi in arid ecosystems.
-Indoor cultivation works well with all in one mushroom grow kits and monotubs.

 The mushroom can reach up to 30 cm in height, although specimens around 10–20 cm are more typical.
 Its surface may appear scaly or shaggy depending on maturity and environmental conditions.
 Internally, the mushroom has a persistent gleba that remains in the upper portion of the fruiting body and becomes powdery with age.
 Unlike traditional mushrooms with gilled caps, Podaxis pistillaris has a more enclosed structure where spores are released through the disintegration of the cap surface rather than from exposed gills.